Alejogb1/job-board/blog-data/how-can-i-split-a-multi-dataset-folder-into-training-and-testing-sets-using-pytorch.md

 id: "how-can-i-split-a-multi-dataset-folder-into-training-and-testing-sets-using-pytorch"
 ---

-Alright, let’s talk about splitting multi-dataset folders for PyTorch.
+, let’s talk about splitting multi-dataset folders for PyTorch.
 It's a problem I've encountered more than a few times, especially when dealing with custom datasets that aren’t neatly packaged.
 I remember one project, involving satellite imagery classification – we had hundreds of folders, each representing a different geographical region, and within each folder were images.
 We needed to reliably split each region's data into training and testing sets without introducing any leakage, ensuring proper generalization.
 It's definitely something you'll bump into.

 The challenge isn’t just about randomly picking files; it's about maintaining the integrity of the datasets, especially when you’re dealing with structured directory layouts.
 You’ll want a method that’s flexible, deterministic for reproducibility, and handles varying dataset sizes effectively.
-PyTorch itself doesn't offer a direct built-in utility for this specific task of splitting *folder-based* multi-datasets.
+PyTorch itself doesn't offer a direct built-in utility for this specific task of splitting _folder-based_ multi-datasets.
 Instead, we build this functionality ourselves, leveraging PyTorch's data loading capabilities.

 The foundational principle we’ll use is building custom `Dataset` classes.
 These allow us to abstract away the data loading complexity and handle the train-test splitting within the dataset initialization, rather than before we load the data into PyTorch.
 Here’s a breakdown of how we typically accomplish this, including a few practical examples.